nostra13/Android-Universal-Image-Loader/README.md

 			...
 			.build();
 ```
+or disable caching in memory at all (in DisplayImageOptions).

-4. For memory cache configuration (ImageLoaderConfiguration.Builder.memoryCache(...)) you can use already prepared implementations:
+5. For memory cache configuration (ImageLoaderConfiguration.Builder.memoryCache(...)) you can use already prepared implementations:
  * UsingFreqLimitedMemoryCache (The least frequently used bitmap is deleted when cache size limit is exceeded) - Used by default
  * LRULimitedMemoryCache (Least recently used bitmap is deleted when cache size limit is exceeded)
  * FIFOLimitedMemoryCache (FIFO rule is used for deletion when cache size limit is exceeded)